rangsimanketkaew/tensorflow-cpp-api/compile_tensorflow_cpp.md

             //tensorflow/tools/pip_package:build_pip_package
 ```

-You can use the following command to check all available rules in each folder:
+You can use the following command to check all available rules in a specific top directory:
 ```bash
 bazel query ...
 ```